 It’s always best to talk things through with an experienced debt adviser before you decide to take out an IVA.

-This is because the debt solution that is best for you depends on your personal circumstances and may not be this one.
+This is because the debt solution that is best for you depends on your personal circumstances and might not be this one.

 Debt advisers can help you make the right decisions so that most of your money will go to paying off your debts.